Gerard Huerta

 Gerard Huerta is an American typographer and graphic designer who designed several well-known logos, including those for HBO and AC/DC, and publication mastheads such as Time magazine and PC Magazine.

 Biography

 Huerta was born in 1952, and raised in southern California.
-He studied at ArtCenter College of Design in Pasadena, majoring in illustration.
+He studied at ArtCenter College of Design in Los Angeles, majoring in illustration.
 Following his graduation in 1974, he moved to New York and worked at CBS Records as a staff album cover designer.
 In this period, he was involved in creating logos and artwork for musicians and bands such as AC/DC, Willie Nelson, Ted Nugent, Bob Dylan, Alvin Lee, and many others.